saeed-sufi/GA/README.md

 * If you have two related websites with different URLs or subdomains that you want to track in a single property, you can set up what’s called “cross-domain tracking.”
 To set up cross-domain tracking, you’ll need to modify the Analytics tracking code on every page of every site you want to track.
 Google Tag Manager can make updating that code a lot easier.

+* You can create user segments or session segments.
+User segments can span multiple sessions with a maximum date range of 90 days.
+Session segments are confined to user behavior within a single session.

+* Note that segments are applied after sampling.
+So if the data being shown in your reports is a sample, the data shown in your segments will also be a sample.

+* Attribution modeling is a set of rules that determine how sales and conversions get attributed to your marketing campaigns.

+* A channel that contributed to a conversion prior to the final interaction would be credited with an “assisted conversion.”

+* "The Top Conversions Paths report" shows conversions and conversion value grouped by the channel combinations that led to conversion.
+"The Time Lag report" shows conversions grouped by the number of days it took from initial interest to conversion.
+"The Path Length report" also shows how many interactions on average it took to convert and how much each series of interactions was worth.

+* You can use channel analysis to better understand what channels work for your business and which are most responsible for facilitating conversions.

 ## Misc

 ### From [keen.io blog post about how to think about event data](https://keen.io/blog/analytics-for-hackers-how-to-think-about-event-data/)